 Sudan's government is considering introducing even more restrictions on the country's press..

 The Sudanese National Assembly is considering introducing a new press and publications law that will further restrict freedom of expression in the North.
-Sudan's National Congress Party (NCP) is contemplating enforcing pre-publication censorship as it
+Sudan's National Congress Party (NCP) is contemplating enforcing pre-publication censorship

 The details of the proposed legislation have not been made available to the public.